 2014-present Coordinator, Environmental Studies Program, State University of New York, New Paltz

-2006-present Associate Professor, Department of Sociology, State University of New York, New Paltz
+2006-2014 Associate Professor of Sociology, State University of New York, New Paltz

-2000-2006 Assistant Professor, State University of New York, New Paltz, Department of Sociology
+2000-2006 Assistant Professor of Sociology, State University of New York, New Paltz

 1998-99 Lecturer, Mount Saint Mary’s College (Los Angeles, CA), Department of Sociology

 1997-2000 Lecturer, Santa Monica College, Department of Social Science